mojotech/scrivener_ecto/README.md

 MIX_ENV=test mix db.reset
 ```

-This task assumes you have postgres installed and that your current user can create / drop databases.
+This task assumes you have postgres installed and that the `postgres` user can create / drop databases.
 If you'd prefer to use a different user, you can specify it with the environment variable `SCRIVENER_ECTO_DB_USER`.

 With the database built, you can now run the tests.